myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-08T10:55:29.680Z
+>
+> I have also released the latest build of the `bluesky` package.
+I don't know if this is currently working in the client UI, but you can now specify the aspect ratio for uploaded image

+pub.dev/packages/blu...

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-08T10:36:32.210Z
+>
+> I have released the latest build of `bluesky_text` for Dart/Flutter :) It has an improved algo for parsing text and can detect abbreviated URLs (like bsky.app) as facets.

+Also, it now validates the domain detected as facets based on TLDs from ICANN

+pub.dev/packages/blu...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-08T05:32:04.739Z
 >
 > @pfrazee.com @danabra.mov @ansh.bsky.team it's very cool design